-As dementia progresses, patients may forget things more often.
+As dementia progresses, persons with dementia may forget things more often.
 They may have problems finding the correct words.
 They may not be able to recognize or use objects around them.
 Normal activities become more difficult to do.
 Their personality may change.
 They may withdraw or become frustrated, bewildered, agitated, or even abusive.
-Family members do not know how to help such patients.
-Theu do not know about caregiving skills, available resources, or support.
-They think the person is having typical old age problems.
-They expect the patient to think and behave like elders who don’t have dementia.
-This makes things more difficult for the patient.
-All this makes dementia care in India very overwhelming for everyone in the family.
+As dementia advances, they decline more visibly and by late-stage dementia, they become fully dependent.

-Sections on this site:
+Sections on this site.

-Note: Are you looking for quick solutions for your caregiving problems?
+Note.
+Are you looking for quick solutions for your caregiving problems?
 Start with our quicklink menu for essential caregiving tools.
 Read on below for the sections on the site.

-- About Dementia: Basic information on dementia that caregivers need to know.
+- About Dementia.
+Basic information on dementia that caregivers need to know.
 Includes pages on symptoms, diseases that cause it, how it progresses, diagnosis and treatment, and prevalence and risk factors.
 Of particular importance for caregivers is the detailed discussion on how dementia affects behavior.
 Some advanced pages with references are also available, including links to important studies and reports from India and the world.

-- Caring for dementia patients: This section provides material to help family members take care of dementia patients.
+- Caring for dementia patients.
+This section provides material to help family members take care of dementia patients.
 It discusses various aspects of the care approach.
 Use this to get ready for the caregiver role.
 The section discusses planning for different stages of dementia.
 There is a special section for early-onset (younger onset) dementia.
 Read suggestions on how to adapt a home for patients.
 The Caregiver Essential Toolkit puts together the skills all caregivers need.
 Learn how to talk to patients, help them with tasks, cope with changed behavior, and support care in late stage dementia.
 The section includes a detailed discussion on effectively using paid attendants and other services, especially suited for India.
 Read suggestions regarding the common problems families face when coordinating care.
 Learn how to improve the patient’s quality of life and reduce your stress.
 Read tips on how to get help from family and friends.
 Get suggestions on handling care when in a different city or country.

-- Contact Us: See our contact information in case you want to send in comments, queries, or feedback.
+- Contact Us.
+See our contact information in case you want to send in comments, queries, or feedback.
 Or check our Site FAQ and Site Map to know whether the site can help you.

-Note: This is not a medical site.
+Note.
+This is not a medical site.
 Visitors who want medical advice should consult doctors and medical professionals.
 They can also visit authoritative medical sites.